Franklin High School (New Jersey): History

 The original Franklin High School, now Franklin Middle School, was opened in 1961.
 Prior to that, the district sent its high school students to Princeton High School, Bound Brook High School, Highland Park High School, and New Brunswick High School among others.
 The original Franklin High School was designed to accommodate 1,600 students.
 By the mid 1990s, the student population had grown to over 2,000 making overcrowding a serious issue.
 In 2001, the residents of Franklin Township voted for the construction of a new High School.
 Construction began in 2002 and finished in September 2005.
 In that same month, the new Franklin High School opened its doors.

-Among the persons who have served as Principal of Franklin High School are Orville Wilson, Dr. Howard Lucks, Dr. Neely Hackett, James Bevere, Dr. Thomas DiGanci as Interim Principal from September 2014 to June 2016, and Cheryl A. Clark.
-Dr. DiGanci was the former principal of Watchung Hills Regional High School, where he was employed as principal for forty years before retiring in 2012.
+Among the persons who have served as Principal of Franklin High School are Orville Wilson, Dr. Howard Lucks, Dr. Neely Hackett, James Bevere, Thomas DiGanci (as interim principal from September 2014 to June 2016) and Cheryl A. Clark.
+DiGanci was the former principal of Watchung Hills Regional High School, where he was employed as principal for forty years before retiring in 2012.
 Ron Brundidge also served as an interim principal.
 Cheryl A. Clark previously served as the principal of Irvington's University Elementary School in Irvington, NJ.
 In 2018, Frank Chmiel, who previously served as the school's vice principal was selected to be the new principal, serving until April 2021, when he accepted the position to become the educational leader of Princeton High School.
 At the time of his departure, his administration team included four vice principals and the athletic director.
 Dr. Nicholas Solomon, the principal of Franklin Middle School, was selected at the Board of Education's June 16, 2021 meeting to succeed Chimel.
+In 2025, Genesi Miles became principal of Franklin High school, succeeding Dr. Nicholas Solomon.